MacSmithNZ/massageeden.co.nz/content/massage/_index.md

   p: Just when you thought it couldn’t get any better.
 Add our enhancements to your massage for even more benefits.
 Go ahead, you deserve it.
   a: See massage enhancements
   a_href: /massage/massage-enhancements/
+row_3:
+  img: IMG_7658.JPG
+  alt: Couples Massage
+  h2: Our therapists love what they do.
+And so will you.
+  p: The Massage Eden team is a hard working dedicated group of therapists.
+All highly skilled and trained to take care of your massage needs.
+  a: Learn more about us
+  a_href: /about/
 ---